erjosito/whoami/README.md

 kubectl -n $ns1_name run sqlapi --image=erjosito/sqlapi:0.1 --replicas=2 --env="SQL_SERVER_USERNAME=$sql_username" --env="SQL_SERVER_PASSWORD=$sql_password" --env="SQL_SERVER_FQDN=${sql_server_fqdn}" --port=8080
 kubectl -n $ns1_name expose deploy/sqlapi --name=sqlapi --port=8080 --type=LoadBalancer
 ```

-Now we can verify whether the API is working (note that AKS will need 30-60 seconds to provision a public IP for the Kubernetes service, so the following commands might not work at the first attempt):
+Now we can verify whether the API is working (note that AKS will need 30-60 seconds to provision a public IP for the Kubernetes service, so the following commands might not work at the first attempt.
+You can check the state of the service with `kubectl -n $ns1_name get svc`):

 ```shell
 # Get API service public IP